spyren/Mecrisp-Cube/README.md

 ### Build the Hardware

 #### Cut the perfboard
-To 2" x 3.5" () dimension.
+Cut the perfboard to 2" x 3.5" (50 x 89 mm) dimension or 20 x 35 pads.

 #### Solder the 35 push buttons
-to the perfboard top layer.
+Solder the 35 push buttons to the perfboard top layer.
+Each button is in the middle of 4 x 3 pads, the grid is 0.4".

 #### Wire the buttons
-columns and rows
+Wire the buttons to columns and rows on the perfboard bottom layer.

 #### Mount the dongle
 Remove the USB connector from the dongle.
 Glue (hot glue, mounting tape) the dongle to the perfboard bottom layer, upper left corner.
 If you do not use the BLE, cut the BLE antenna.

-#### Mount USB Break Out
+#### Mount USB Breakout
-Glue (hot glue, mounting tape) the USB Break Out or the Adafruit Micro-Lipo Charger to the perfboard bottom layer
+Glue (hot glue, mounting tape) the USB Breakout or the Adafruit Micro-Lipo Charger to the perfboard bottom layer

+#### Wire the buttons to the dongle
-#### Wire the button rows and columns to the dongle
+Wire the button rows and columns to the dongle.

 |*Description*|*Dongle*|*Function* | *Calculator* |
 |-------------|--------|-----------|--------------|
 | PB3         | CN1.5  | SWO       | ROW0         |